-This mod intends to bring the Nintendo experience from 1997 to your PC
+This total conversion intends to bring the Nintendo experience from 1997 to your PC

 Unpack the content from the .zip file.
 A copy of DUKE3D.GRP (Atomic Edition version) in the same directory of Eduke32 executable is required.
 A copy of Eduke32 is included, however you may want to updated to the latest version.